What OCSA Certification Confirms

 This is the foundation level of certification.

-This level confirms that an operator meets the essential OCSA standards on top of the DCMS Voluntary Code.
+It confirms that an operator meets essential OCSA standards in addition to the principles set out in the DCMS Voluntary Code.

 Certified operators must demonstrate: